top of page

 Day 6

-• Researchers synthesize findings and then create finding presentation
+• I synthesized findings and then created the finding presentation

 Day 7

-• Researchers hold a Read-out meeting with stakeholders to present findings.
+• Lastly I held a read-out meeting with stakeholders to present findings.

 Challenges